promised-ai/redpoll-website/content/blog/safe-ai.md

 Detecting when things go wrong is great, but detecting and reacting is better.
 Reaction can take many forms.
 Maybe the AI re-composes itself to handle world-breaking events, or perhaps it asks for help.
-For example, systems meant to track power use behavior pre- and post-global-pandemic can probably be broken into two distinct parts.
+For example, systems meant to track power-use behavior pre- and post-global-pandemic can probably be broken into two distinct parts.
 But it would be good for policy makers to know which model, pre- or post-pandemic, better describes behavior at a given time to help determine the mood of the public at large.